canopy-js/canopy-js/README.md

 So they learn chunkings that were merely pragmatic.
 Then can only recall things by grouping.
 And connections become disconnected.
-And the density of the expert is lost.
+And the mind of the expert is lost.

 #### 9. Put pervasive concepts throughout

 You might have a question on grammar.
 But few people sit down and learn grammar.
 A fact might be explained by equation.
-But you don't want to learn all the equations.
+But you don't want to learn all equations.
 Many domains are auxiliary.
 We want them to understand something else.
 We're interested in them when they help.